 Artists giving finishing touches to the venue.

-Due to onset of summers, Sun is quite harsh.
-Therefore, the paintings were displayed in gazebos style tents to combat scorching heat.
+Due to the onset of summers, Sun is quite harsh.
+Therefore, the paintings were displayed in gazebos style tents to combat the scorching heat.
 Good move!

-Artists were given due acknowledgement by placing artist information boards.
+Artists were given due acknowledgment by placing artist information boards.

-The exhibition also had a section dedicated to the logo of finest automobile brands like Mercedes-Benz, Jaguar, Bentley etc.
+The exhibition also had a section dedicated to the logo of the finest automobile brands like Mercedes-Benz, Jaguar, Bentley, etc.